 Equinix splashes out $85m for fourth Singapore data centre

-SG4 will be directly connected to the three other data centres via low-latency dark fibre links, which will enable customers to interconnect with approximately 600 companies from a range of industries like financial services, cloud services, biomedical sciences, IT, communications, media, physical sciences and engineering.
+SG4 will be directly connected to the three other data centers via low-latency dark fibre links, which will enable customers to interconnect with approximately 600 companies from a range of industries like financial services, cloud services, biomedical sciences, IT, communications, media, physical sciences and engineering.
 Of course, this also includes a number of network services from more than 200 global networks and over 150 cloud and IT service providers.

 "At the heart of digital business in Asia Pacific, Singapore is a crucial hub for many organisations in the region, generating skyrocketing demand for cloud and interconnection services,” says Equinix Asia Pacific president Samuel Lee.

-“With interconnection accelerating across the Asia Pacific region, the new SG4 IBX data centre will create more opportunities for businesses, both locally and regionally, to interconnect with their customers, partners and stakeholders to achieve digital success, further enhancing the digital economies across Singapore and the region."
+“With interconnection accelerating across the Asia Pacific region, the new SG4 IBX data center will create more opportunities for businesses, both locally and regionally, to interconnect with their customers, partners and stakeholders to achieve digital success, further enhancing the digital economies across Singapore and the region."

 Equinix clearly has significant confidence in Singapore, with the company revealing in its Global Interconnection Index (a measurement of direct and private data exchange between businesses) that Singapore’s interconnection bandwidth capacity is set to more than quadrupble by 2021 with 394 Tbps at a compound annual growth rate (CAGR) of 47 percent.